-Classes for the PMBA program are primarily held on Tuesday and Wednesday evenings from 6:30-9:10 p.m. late August through June.
+Classes are primarily held on Tuesday and Wednesday evenings from 6:30-9:10 p.m. late August through June.
 Mini-course electives are typically offered the week before the semester starts and are scheduled for three weeknights and one half day on Saturday.

 All PMBA program applicants are required to take the GMAT or the GRE exam as part of the application process, without exception.
-Test scores must be sent to the University at Buffalo School of Management directly from the testing agency.
+Test scores must be sent to the School of Management directly from the testing agency.
 The test is offered year-round and can be taken at a time convenient for you.
 Keep in mind that appointments to take the GMAT or GRE may be more difficult to schedule as the application deadline approaches.
-To make an appointment to take the GMAT or for more information, visit www.mba.com.
-To make an appointment to take the GRE or for more information, visit www.ets.org/gre.

-Students in the PMBA program need at least one year of full-time
+You will need at least one year of full-time work experience

-Preference for admission will be given to those with more work
+admission will be given to those with more work experience.

 You will need regular access to a computer.
 If you do not currently have access, we can provide you with guidelines for purchasing a computer.
 Many of your courses in the PMBA program will require familiarity with word processing, spreadsheet and presentation software.

-The PMBA program is designed as a general MBA program.
+The PMBA program is designed as a general MBA program, and most students choose to pursue knowledge in a variety of business disciplines rather than specializing in a single area.
 However, if you have flexibility in your work hours, you may substitute electives offered during the day for select electives offered in the evening as part of your program.
-Most students decide to pursue a general knowledge in a variety of business disciplines rather than specializing in a single area.
-Contact the PMBA Office if you have questions on a specific area of concentration.
+Contact the PMBA office for questions on a specific area of concentration.

 You are eligible for the PMBA program with an undergraduate degree in any discipline.
 We recommend you take at least one semester of college calculus before enrolling, but this is not required.